Skip to main content

 Remove any test or development relayers that may have been configured initially.
 In production, ensure that only trusted, secure relayers are used to prevent unauthorized message relaying.

-Transfer ownership of the Warp Route to the designated production owner.
-This step ensures that only trusted parties have control over critical Warp Route settings, such as ISM configurations, Validator options, and relayer settings.
+Transfer ownership of the HWR to the designated production owner.
+This step ensures that only trusted parties have control over critical HWR settings, such as ISM configurations, Validator options, and relayer settings.